zeynepberberoglu/FRC-Code-Archive/README.md

 - Writing, organizing and maintaining Python code
 - Assisting with drivetrain controls and teleop logic

-I was part of software subteam and actively contributed to robot testing and code deployment.
+I was part of software subteam for 2021 & 2022 seasons and actively contributed to robot testing and code deployment.

 ---